 He introduced a friend to one of his gurus, Neem Karoli Baba.
 That friend is now known as Ram Dass, author of “Be Here Now.”
 Bhagavan Das authored his own book, “It’s Here Now (Are You?)”, but is better known for his music.
 In each of his CDs, his chanting is almost spellbinding.
 Rather drone-like, his concentration on the mantras or prayers is as solid as the Tibetan monks with whom he was guided many years ago.

-Today, he doesn’t look like your card carrying AARP man.
+Today, he doesn’t look like your card-carrying AARP man.
 No Bermuda shorts.
-He walks barefoot, rather than gym shoes and calf-high socks.
+He walks barefoot, rather than in gym shoes and calf-high socks.
 Nor does he sport a golf shirt.
 Rather, he wraps a long white robe around his 6’5” lean body.
-Yes, he has the grey hairs and receding hairline.
+Yes, he has grey hair and a receding hairline.
 But, his white beard reaches almost to his belly.
 Trailing from the back of his head is one grayish-brown dreadlock that extends to his upper thighs.
 Sometimes, he wraps the dread around his head turban-like.

 In his white robe, he looks a bit like what you’d expect an aging Moses to look like.
 Weathered.
 Coming down from the mountains.
 Yes, weathered but wise.

 His music is mesmerizing.
-Usually, he belts out verse in Sanskrit.
+Usually, he belts out verses in Sanskrit.
 At times, he interposes English.
 One hand is glued to his one-stringed ektara.
-His deep booming voice resonates well with the sitar, and other instruments from the Indo-Pakistani region.
+His deep booming voice resonates well with the sitar and other instruments from the Indo-Pakistani region.

 Ricky Tran, a yogi from Dallas agrees.
 “There is definitely something different about Bhagavan Das’ chanting.
 He enters a trance during his performances, and I can feel the dissolution into the Divine.
 I have never experienced anything like it.”

 Bhagavan Das’ spoken messages are sparse but have maximum impact.